California Dog Bite Lawyers

 - Lifetime care and medical costs (for severe cases such as brain injuries)

-An experienced dog bite attorney will also be able to help identify damages from future complications of the injuries sustained in a dog attack.
+An experienced attorney will also be able to help identify damages from future complications of the injuries sustained in an attack.
 Many breeds of dogs can exert enormous amounts of pressure with their jaws.
 Even where it does not appear initially that the victim sustained serious injuries, a dog bite victim can sustain significant nerve damage without having the skin broken.
 This type of injury has the potential to develop into a serious injury and could require prolonged medical treatment.
-Retaining a lawyer experienced in dog bite attacks is an essential step in assuring that any possible future damages will be asserted in behalf of the victim.
+Retaining an experienced lawyer is an essential step in assuring that any possible future damages will be asserted in behalf of the victim.

 Choosing the Right Dog Bite Attorney